 Despite a previous pledge to withdraw all US troops from Afghanistan by the end of next year, US President Barack Obama has announced plans to keep 5,500 of the troops in the country when he leaves office in 2017.

-Posted by Mike Harris on January 22, 2016, With 433 Reads Filed under Media.
+Posted by Mike Harris on January 22, 2016, With 437 Reads Filed under Media.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.